 - Opponent Switch: With a little Heel Realization, this is how the three defeat their evil twins.

-- Series Fauxnale: An adaptation of one of the most well known Titan's storyline that features them battling to prevent the end of the world.
-There's no way they can possibly continue the story after this right?
+- Series Fauxnale: An adaptation of one of the most well known Titans storyline that features them battling to prevent the end of the world.
+There's no way they can possibly continue the story after this, right?
+(At the time it was unknown if there would be another season.)

 - Title Drop: Evil Starfire drops one before the title sequence.